awsdocs/iam-user-guide/doc_source/id_roles_providers_saml_3rd-party.md

 The following links help you configure third\-party SAML 2\.0 identity provider \(IdP\) solutions to work with AWS federation\.

 **Note**
 AWS Support engineers can assist customers who have Business and Enterprise support plans with some integration tasks that involve third\-party software\.
-For a current list of supported platforms and applications, see see [What third\-party software is supported?](https://aws.amazon.com/premiumsupport/faqs/#what3rdParty) in the *AWS Support FAQs*\.
+For a current list of supported platforms and applications, see [What third\-party software is supported?](https://aws.amazon.com/premiumsupport/faqs/#what3rdParty) in the *AWS Support FAQs*\.

 ****